aikithoughts/daveshevitz.github.io/gratitude/gratitude.md

 - A guitar chord that rings out exactly right
 - Playing D&D with my friends
 - Having a dog snuggle with me on the couch
+- Watching the Lord of the Rings trilogy with Jakob